 Word-of-mouth and customer referrals have been driving sales ever since people started exchanging goods and services for money.
 But the arrival of the Internet and social media took the practice to a whole new level.
-Today, savvy direct-to-consumer companies are harnessing the power of word-of-mouth referrals by implementing affiliate marketing programs – and they’re reaping the rewards of extended distribution, reduced customer acquisition costs, and increased customer loyalty.
+Today, savvy direct-to-consumer companies are harnessing the power of word-of-mouth referrals by implementing successful affiliate marketing program – and they’re reaping the rewards of extended distribution, reduced customer acquisition costs, and increased customer loyalty.

 An affiliate marketing program provides a structure for a company to reward people who promote the company’s products or services when the promotion results in a customer action, such as a sale.
 When affiliate programs are executed successfully, everybody – the direct-to-consumer company, the affiliate marketer, and the consumer – wins.